-A bounded operator $T$ commutes with a (possibly unbounded) self-adjoint operator $A$ in a Hilbert space $\neq \{ 0 \}$ if and only if $T$ commutes with the Cayley transform of $A$, cf. \cite[Lemma (42.15) p.\ 205]{Thill}.
+A bounded operator $T$ commutes with a (possibly unbounded) self-adjoint operator $A$ in a Hilbert space $\neq \{ 0 \}$ if and only if $T$ commutes with the Cayley transform of $A$, cf. \cite[Lemma (61.15) p.\ 282]{Thill}.

-One says that two (possibly unbounded) normal operators in a Hilbert space $\neq \{ 0 \}$ commute spectrally if their spectral resolutions commute.
+One says that two (possibly unbounded) normal operators in a Hilbert space $\neq \{ 0 \}$ commute spectrally (or strongly), if their spectral resolutions commute, cf.\ \cite[Proposition 5.27 p.\ 107]{SchU}.
 For two self-adjoint operators this is the case if and only if their Cayley transforms commute.

 A (possibly unbounded) operator $N$ in a Hilbert space $\neq \{ 0 \}$ is normal if and only if $N = R + \iu S$ where $R$ and $S$ are self-adjoint and commute spectrally.
-(This is part of \cite[Exercise 11 p.\ 1259]{DS}.)
+(See \cite[Proposition 5.30 p.\ 108 f.]{SchU}.)